 I know you love these ceramic beauties.
 Now, these ceramic beauties will help you sharpen your fancy knives or regular kitchen knives.

-Take an old ceramic dinner plate or coffee mug, put it upside down on the countertop, don’t forget to make it stable using paper towels or anything soft like that.
+Take an old ceramic dinner plate or coffee mug, put it upside down on the countertop, and don’t forget to make it stable using paper towels or anything soft like that.

 Yes, the procedure is the same as using a whetstone.
 Just replace the whetstone with your old or unused dinner plate if you want to keep your knives super sharp without spending any money.